ben-benson/DynamoObject/README.md

 Dynamo PHP ORM  --  Object relational mapper for Amazon Dynamo, written in PHP.

-I wrote this for my own purposes, but thought I might as well turn it out into the wild.
+I wrote this for my own purposes, but thought I might as well release it out into the wild.
 This ORM is tailored for Amazon Dynamo.
-Unlike other ORMs I've seen, it allows one to define object relations using pattern matching - and therefore does not restrict the power of no-sql dynamic column creation.
+Among many other features, it allows you to define object relations using pattern matching - and therefore does not restrict the power of no-sql dynamic column creation.

 This is an alpha release...
 I intend to provide updates as I make them.